Dil Dhadakne Do: Soundtrack

 Dil Dhadakne Do's soundtrack was composed by the trio Shankar–Ehsaan–Loy and Javed Akhtar wrote the lyrics.
 The album consists of five original songs.
 The vocals are performed by Priyanka Chopra, Farhan Akhtar, Sukriti Kakar, Siddharth Mahadevan, Shankar Mahadevan, Yashita Sharma, Manish Kumar Tipu, Sukhwinder Singh, Sunidhi Chauhan, Vishal Dadlani, Divya Kumar and Alyssa Mendonsa.
 It was released on 2 May 2015 by T-Series.

-The soundtrack received positive reviews from critics, who labelled it more narrative-based than a chartbuster.
-Chopra's singing on the first fully-Hindi song she had recorded was also lauded by critics.
-Joginder Tuteja of Bollywood Hungama gave a rating of 3.5 out of 5, describing it as "a classy soundtrack [that] is unadulterated when it comes to quintessential Bollywood scheme of things".
-The Times of India also gave it a rating of 3.5 out of 5, calling the compositions "foot-tapping and swingy".
-In another positive review, Filmfare said the composers had "done a good job despite the hurdles", noting the limiting setting of the film.
-Koimoi rated it 2.5 out of 5, terming it a mixed bag.
-However, it praised the songs "Dil Dhadakne Do" and "Pehli Baar", noting them as standouts.
-The reviewer wrote that Chopra particularly "impresses with her vocals" in the former song.